drocheam/optrace/docs/source/details/color.rst

      2. Same luminance ratios as sRGB primaries
      3. Simple, smooth spectral functions
      4. Wide spectrum
-     5. Relatively few light in non-visible regions (infrared and ultraviolet)
+     5. Relatively little light in non-visible regions (infrared and ultraviolet)

 Points 1 and 2 simplify the spectral upsampling process because the mixing ratios of the linear sRGB values can be directly utilized.
 Although we could theoretically define a new color space and gamut that encompasses the sRGB gamut